sihanwusean/sihanwulab/README.md

 ## Multiple postdoc positions opening!
 The Sihan Wu lab, based in Children's Medical Center Research Institute (CRI) at UT Southwestern, is scheduled to open in July 2021, and has multiple postdoctoral positions opening now.
-We study the molecular basis of extrachromosomal DNA (ecDNA) in human cancer, including its replication, transcription, and repair, and try to develop effective approaches to tackle these mechanisms to eliminate ecDNA in cancer as therapeutic strategies.
+We study the molecular function and molecular basis of extrachromosomal DNA (ecDNA) in human cancer, including its replication, transcription, and repair, and try to develop effective approaches to tackle these mechanisms to eliminate ecDNA in cancer as therapeutic strategies.
 Applicants who are intellectually curious and interested in science that bridges cancer genetics, genomics, epigenetics, metabolism, and signal transduction, are encouraged to apply.

 Postdoctoral scientist in the lab will conduct cutting-edge research in a protected, interactive, highly collaborative, and well-funded environment, with access to shared facilities including sequencing, bioinformatics, imaging, metabolomics, flow cytometry, molecular pathology, mouse genome engineering, and beyond.
 Visit our department website through: [https://cri.utsw.edu/](https://cri.utsw.edu/)